emmahone/TCP-State-machine/README.md

 7. FIN-WAIT-2: In this state, the socket is waiting for a FIN packet from the other end.

-8. CLOSE-WAIT: In this state, the socket has received a FIN packet from the other end and is waiting for the application to close the socket.
-NOTE: The connection will stay in CLOSE-WAIT until the application/process associated with the open socket forcibly closes the connection.
+8. CLOSE-WAIT: In this state, the socket has received a FIN (finish) packet from the other end, indicating that it has no more data to send.
+When an endpoint receives a FIN message, it sends an acknowledgement (ACK) to the other endpoint and transitions to the CLOSE-WAIT state.
+In the CLOSE-WAIT state, the endpoint can still receive data from the other endpoint but cannot send any more data.
+The endpoint in the CLOSE-WAIT state will remain there until it receives a FIN message from the other endpoint, indicating that the connection is closed, or until the application using the connection closes the socket.
+Once the socket is closed, the endpoint sends a FIN message and transitions to the LAST-ACK state.

 9. CLOSING: In this state, both sockets have sent FIN packets to each other, and the socket is waiting for a FIN-ACK packet from the other end.